Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Eero Pro WiFi 6 Mesh System (Amazon)

-Premium mesh system by Amazon, 6 Gbps total, Eero Secure+ includes DNS filtering for gaming, band steering (auto-selects best frequency), cloud integration, highly rated by customers with 2,800+ reviews.
+Premium mesh system by Amazon, 6 Gbps total, Eero Secure+ includes DNS filtering for gaming, band steering (auto-selects best frequency), cloud integration, Well-reviewed on Amazon with 2,800+ reviews.
 Eero is Amazon's mesh brand.
 Eero Secure+ adds DNS-level filtering (blocks malware, which can affect latency).
 Band steering automatically routes your gaming to the best available band (2.4GHz or 5GHz based on congestion).
 Cloud integration means settings sync across routers.
 Premium build quality.

 ✓ Why GiftedPicks chose this

 Premium mesh system with security and cloud sync.
 Band steering is smart (auto-routes for lowest latency).
-Eero Secure+ is useful. highly rated by customers with 2,800 reviews.
+Eero Secure+ is useful.
+Well-reviewed on Amazon with 2,800 reviews.
 Good all-rounder.
 Performance-per-dollar ratio is the best we've seen in this category this year.

 ⚠ Not ideal for